speedwaystar/LunarSphere/README.md

 ### User Manual and various help that might be needed

-LunarSphere doesn't have a usre manual, but [Dreambound's blog post](http://dreambound-druid.blogspot.com/2009/03/lunarsphere.html) is pretty close to one.
+LunarSphere doesn't have a user manual, but [Dreambound's blog post](http://dreambound-druid.blogspot.com/2009/03/lunarsphere.html) is pretty close to one.

 LunarSphere can be overwhelming at first.
 Lots of beta testers who helped with the project have said that after getting used to it, LunarSphere became